Tabitha Smith: Publication history

 Created by Jim Shooter and Al Milgrom, the character first appeared in Secret Wars II #5 (Nov.
 1985), in which she and the Beyonder are the primary characters.
 She next appears as a main character in the 1987 limited series Fallen Angels.
 This led to her becoming a supporting character in the X-Factor series beginning with issue #11, which then led to a co-star role in the X-Terminators limited series.
 Following this series, she appeared in The New Mutants, initially guest-starring as a member of the X-Terminators, and eventually becoming a member of the titular group.

 The team then became X-Force and she remained a member of the team for most of the X-Force series.
 Sometime later, she appears as a member of Nextwave throughout the Nextwave series.
-Writer Warren Ellis said that he picked Boom-Boom to be in Nextwave because Boom-Boom is his favorite super hero name in the history of comics for its sheer oddness and silliness, and he loved it when she was in Uncanny X-Men when Joe Madureira was the artist.
+Writer Warren Ellis said that he picked Boom-Boom to be in Nextwave because Boom-Boom is his favorite superhero name in the history of comics for its sheer oddness and silliness, and he loved it when she was in Uncanny X-Men when Joe Madureira was the artist.

-Despite the appearance of Nextwave characters in other Marvel titles, in 2006 Editor-in-Chief Joe Quesada stated that Nextwave's setting was in a universe separate from the main Marvel continuity.
-However, Official Handbook of the Marvel Universe and Civil War: Battle Damage Report consistently place Nextwave's activities in mainstream continuity.
-To further complicate matters, Nextwave's entry in Civil War: Battle Damage Report states: "Recent intelligence suggests some or all Nextwave members unknowingly had their memories and/or personalities altered by their new employers (H.A.T.E.)."

 Fictional character biography

 Early life

 Tabitha Smith was born in Roanoke, Virginia and is depicted as a rebellious but normal teenager, and the daughter of divorced parents, in her first appearance.
 Her mutant powers manifest at age 13, and her parents immediately show their disgust, with her father even beating her.
 Running away from home, she gives herself the alias "Time Bomb" and meets the cosmic entity known as the Beyonder.
 He brings her to Charles Xavier, headmaster of the School for Gifted Youngsters, who ignores her to combat the Beyonder.
-Before she can commit suicide over this second rejection, the Beyonder stops her, taking her with him on his cosmic trip.
-The Beyonder confronts the Celestials, and at her behest, returns Tabitha to Earth.
-She helps the Avengers ambush the Beyonder and leaves the battlefield when she learns that the Beyonder felt betrayed by the actions of "his only friend."